 For a fixed-term or recurring term, the end date is calculated for a term inclusive of the start and end date.
 So if a fixed term starts on the 1-Jan-2020 for 12 months, the end date is calculated 31-Jan-2020.

 Note: A recurring term has both an end date and renewal date.
 For example, if a recurring term is set to start on the 1st Jan 2020 with a 1 month renewal period, the renewal date will be 1st Feb 2020, but the end date will be 31st Jan 2020

 Note that when the term duration is specified in months or years, then the system calculates the end date and renewal date on a “calendar” basis.
 If weeks or days are used, then the specified number of days or weeks is added to the start date.
 This calculation difference can result in a different end date for example, for 1 year and 52 weeks.

 Setting a Cancellation Date

-For Recurring and Rolling Contracts you may wish to cancel the arrangement with the Party but still wish to retain the original Recurring and Rolling information.
+You may wish to cancel the arrangement with the Party but still wish to retain the original Recurring or Rolling information.

 Any contracts that have a term where the start date is after today are considered “Future Contracts”.
-If a term is set to be in the future this is considered.
-The system will indicate that the contract has yet to start by indicating the period before which the term starts.
+If a term is set to be in the future, this is considered.
+The system will indicate that the contract has yet to start by indicating the period before which the term begins.
 The contract status will also be marked as “Future” (if the status field is set to auto).
-Any recurring term that is specified will the fact the contract is future dated.
+Any recurring term that is specified will take into account the fact the contract is future dated.

 Term Date Fields